It remains a Canadian tradition although one can argue that interest is fading.

 Some people think it doesn’t matter if football players go to class.
 But math still matters… As in Monday night when the Buffalo Bills lost a game they had won because they had 12 men on the field during a missed field goal.

 (Editor’s Note: Who do the Buffalo Bills think they are?
 The 2009 Saskatchewan Roughriders?)

 During her concert in Buenos Aires, Taylor Swift asked fans not to throw things onto the stage.
 So it’s safe to assume that she won’t be performing on the ice during breaks of Detroit Red Wings playoff games.

 *Contributor Bill Littlejohn of South Lake Tahoe, California

-Hartley Miller is the news and sports director/supervisor plus morning news anchor for 94.3 the GOAT and Country 97fm.
-He is in his 10th season as the radio colour commentator for P.G.
-Cougars’ home games.
-Hartley has been on the Prince George airwaves since 1979 and is the author of You Don’t Say (sports quotes).
+Hartley Miller is the news and sports supervisor plus morning news anchor for 94.3 the GOAT and Country 97fm.
+After growing up in Winnipeg, he has lived in Prince George for the last 44 years and is in his 11th season as the radio colour commentator on the Prince George Cougars home games.
+Hartley is the author of You Don’t Say (sports quotes).